Lu33Max/cbh-website/README.md

 - prisma
   - schema.prisma
-  Contains all models used for data struktures
+  Contains all models used for data structures
+    - generated
+    contains automatically generated files from the database; Types or schemes for the database entries
+    - zod
+    contains schema for the entries, users, filters and everything

+- public
+    - Contains all graphics, logos and pictures

 - src
     - common
         - database